Advanced Clinical Practice Radiotherapy and Oncology

 Course Description

-Develop expert skills within a scope of practice.
+- Develop expert practice skills within a defined scope of practice.

-This MSc can be used as evidence of your development within a scope of practice, and is completed in partnership with your employer.
-You'll develop as a radiotherapy and oncology advanced practitioner enhancing your leadership, research and education skills
+This MSc can be used as evidence of your development within a scope of practice and is completed in partnership with your employer.
+You'll develop as a Radiotherapy and/ or Oncology Advanced Practitioner enhancing your clinical, leadership, research and education skills, linking with the Multi professional framework for Advanced Clinical Practice.

-2. How you learn The modules on this course are designed to encourage you to critically reflect on your role.
+The modules on this course are designed to encourage you to critically reflect on your role and further enhance your knowledge, skills and behaviours as an Advanced Clinical Practitioner.

 You’ll gain knowledge and skills around expert practice, leadership, ethical and legal elements of the field.
-You’ll also develop your research skills to improve patient care.
+You will also develop your research skills to improve patient care.
 Elective modules allow you to personalise your study to your career needs.

 Your distance learning will be supported by your module leader.
-You’ll undertake regular e-tivities and peer feedback.
+You will undertake regular e-activities and peer feedback.

 This course is designed to fit your career needs, and will take place both by distance learning and work based study.